anima-wg/brski-cloud/anima-brski-cloud.md

 There are are DHCP options that a network operator can configure to accomplish any of these options.
 The pledge operator has already connected the pledge to the network, and the mechanism by which this has happened is out of scope of this document.
 For many telephony applications, this is typically going to be a wired connection.
-For wireless use cases, some kind of existing WiFi onboarding mechanism such as WPS.
+For wireless use cases, some kind of existing WiFi bootstrapping mechanism such as WPS.
 Similarly, what address space the IP address belongs to, whether it is an IPv4 or IPv6 address, or if there are firewalls or proxies deployed between the pledge and the cloud registar are all out of scope of this document.

 ## Pledge Certificate Identity Considerations